-Syntax Description vlan vlan-id vlan vlan-id(Optional) VLAN range associated with a spanning-tree instance.
-You can specifi a single VLAN identified by VLAN ID number, a range of VLANs separated by hyphen, or a series of VLANs separated by a comma.
-The range is 1 to 4094. cost Path cost.
+Syntax Description vlan vlan-id(Optional) VLAN range associated with a spanning-tree instance.
+You can a single VLAN identified by VLAN ID number, a range of VLANs separated by a comma.
+The range is 1 to cost Path cost.
 The range is 1 to 20000000, with higher values meaning higher costs.
 Defaults The default path cost is computed from the interface bandwidth setting.
-These are the IEEE default path cost values: • 1000 Mb/s-4 • 100 Mb/s- -19 • 10 Mb/s-1 .00 Command Modes Interface config uration Command History Release Modification 12.2(40)EX2 This command was introduced.
-Usage Guidelines When you confi gure the cost, higher values represent higher costs.
+These are the IEEE default path cost values: • 1000 Mb/s-4 • 100 Mb/s-19 • 10 Mb/s-1 00 Command Modes Interface config uration Command History Release Modification 12.2(40)EX2 This command was introduced.
+Usage Guidelines When you configure the cost, higher values represent higher costs.
 If you configure an interface with both the spanning-tree vlan vlan-id cost cost command and the spanning-tree cost cost command, the spanning-tree vlan vlan-id cost cost command takes effect.
-Examples This example shows how to set the path cost to 250 on a port: Switch(config)# interface gigabitethernet2/0/1 Switch(config-if)# spanning-tree cost 250 This example shows how to set a path cost to 300 for VLANs 10, 12 to 15, and 20: Switch(config-if)# spanning-tree vlan 10,12-15,20 cost 300 You can verify y EXEC command your settings by entering the show spanning-tree interface interface-id privileged d.
+Examples This example shows how to set the path cost to 250 on a port: Switch(config)# interface gigabitethernet2/0/1 Switch(config-if)# spanning-tree cost 250 This example shows how to set a path cost to 300 for VLANs 10, 12 to 15, and 20: Switch(config-if)# spanning-tree vlan 10,12-15,20 cost 300 You can verify your settings by entering the show spanning-tree interface interface-id privileged EXEC command.